Kuldeepatel/CareerLift/README.md

-# CareerLift - Employee Promotion System
+# CareerLift - Employee Promotion Prediction System for HR Management
 ## Project Overview
 CareerLift is an innovative Employee Promotion Prediction System for HR Management designed to automate and streamline the promotion process within an organization.
 This system utilizes a logistic regression model to ensure fair and unbiased promotion decisions based on multiple performance metrics.